Summary & Philosophy

 "Having us post questions for discussion before each section and then facilitating the discussion centered around these questions was an extremely effective approach...
 Molly let us do most of the talking, interjecting to answer clarification questions or to probe for deeper thinking.
 Overall I thought this was extremely helpful." -Student in Interpersonal Relations

 "SO helpful in meetings outside class.
 Felt like she really wanted students to succeed." -Student in Introduction to Social Stratification

 "Even though most of the sections were student-led, Molly always strengthened the quality of the discussion through complex questions or comments.
-Very knowledgable about material.
-Whenever she wasn't confident in her ability to answer a question, always wrote it down and said she'd get back to us.
-Really appreciated that." -Student in Introduction to Social Stratification
+Very knowledgable about material." -Student in Introduction to Social Stratification

 "They taught the class really well and they really challenged my thoughts on the subject.
 Thank you... for all of the ways you engaged us in the conversations." -Student in Empathy and Inequality